-The representations state that the Organization fails to see how the "failure to devote resources to charitable activity" is a relevant test for a public foundation.
-Subsection 149.1(1) of the Income Tax Act states that a "public foundation, at a particular time, means a charitable foundation."
-The subsection also provides the definition for a charitable foundation and charitable purposes as follows:
+Your claim is that "the Income Tax Act does not contain any reference or requirement as a condition for registration that a public foundation devote its resources to charitable activity."
+Subsection 149.1(1) states that a "public foundation, at a particular time, means a charitable foundation."
+The subsection also provides the definition for a charitable foundation and charitable purposes as follows.